Doctor of Physical Therapy Program

 The Doctor of Physical Therapy program is committed to a holistic admission approach and does not conduct interviews as part of its admission process.
 Not holding interviews provides the faculty with an opportunity to perform a thorough, holistic review of all applications meeting the minimum requirements.
 To make this possible, the faculty has designed a number of school-specific essay questions to help us get an understanding of each applicant as an individual.

-However, we want to make sure prospective students have an opportunity to visit the campus, meet the faculty and interact with our current students.
+However, we want to make sure prospective students have an opportunity to visit the campus, meet the faculty, and interact with our current students.
 To provide these opportunities in a structured format, SMU offers Interactive Information Sessions throughout the year.
-Additional consideration for admission will be given to students who show a demonstrated interest in SMU by attending one of these programs.
+See more information about Interactive Information Sessions.

 Graduate Record Examinations (GRE)